senseiRoa/employee-face-recognition-system/backend/readme.md

 *   **Employees (`/employees`)**
     *   `POST /register_face`: Register a new face for an employee.
-    *   `POST /check_in_out`: Perform a check-in or check-out for an employee using face recognition.
+    *   `POST /clock_in_out`: Perform a clock-in or clock-out for an employee using face recognition.
     *   `GET /employees`: List all employees.

 *   **Logs (`/logs`)**